HRTFformer: A Spatially-Aware Transformer for Individual HRTF Upsampling in Immersive Audio Rendering: Method

 \subsection{Loss Functions}

-The overall loss function contains three terms: LSD, ILD, and neighbor dissimilarity loss (NDL).
+The overall loss function contains three terms: LSD, ILD, and neighbour dissimilarity loss (NDL).
 Therefore, the complete loss function can be shown as: The LSD measures the discrepancy in magnitude between the reconstructed HRTF $H_{\text{G}}$ and ground-truth high-resolution HRTF $H_{\text{HR}}$.
 It is defined as: where $N$ represents the total number of spatial positions, and $W$ denotes the total number of frequency bins. $H_{\text{HR}}$ and $H_{\text{G}}$ are the targeted high-resolution HRTF and generated HRTF respectively.

 The ILD quantifies the difference in magnitude between the left and right ear responses of an HRTF set.
-The ILD loss evaluates the deviation between the ILD values of the reconstructed and reference HRTFs, expressed as: The NDL is employed to encourage smooth change in the magnitude of the generated HRTF across the space.
-For each HRTF data point (treated as center), the neighbor dissimilarity quantifies the deviation between its value and the average of its four immediate neighbors (top, bottom, left, and right).
-Under the assumption of spatial continuity, this center-neighbor difference should be minimal.
-The neighbor dissimilarity loss quantifies the discrepancy between the neighbor dissimilarity patterns of the generated HRTF and the target HRTF, calculated as: where $\mathcal{K}(n)$ represents the set of connected neighborhoods of position n, $|\mathcal{K}(n)|$ is the number of neighboring points, which is 4 in our case.
-N is the total number of spatial positions.
+The ILD loss evaluates the deviation between the ILD values of the reconstructed and reference HRTFs, expressed as: The NDL is employed to encourage smooth spatial variation in the magnitude of the generated HRTF.
+For each spatial position, the neighbour dissimilarity measures the deviation between the HRTF at that position and the average of its four immediate neighbours.
+Assuming spatial continuity of HRTFs, this deviation should remain small.
+The neighbour dissimilarity loss quantifies the discrepancy between the neighbour dissimilarity patterns of the generated HRTF and the target HRTF, calculated as:

+where $\mathcal{K}(n)$ represents the set of connected neighbourhoods of position $n$, $|\mathcal{K}(n)|$ is the number of neighbouring points (four in our case), and $N$ is the total number of spatial positions.

+Although the HRTF measurement positions lie on a spherical surface, the SONICOM sampling grid uses azimuth angles that are consistently defined across elevation angles.
+This allows the sampled positions to be indexed approximately as a regular 2D grid for the purpose of computing the NDL.
+Accordingly, the four neighbours of each point are defined as the adjacent samples in elevation and azimuth, i.e., the top, bottom, left, and right positions.
+This is an approximation to the true spherical geometry, but it provides a simple and consistent way to encourage local spatial smoothness.